katysaintin/KatyInControl/episodes/S1E03_Part2_Biodiversity.md

 The bee doesn't choose a side.
 The bee just carries what it finds from one flower to the next.
 And something grows.

+🕓
+At the EPICS Collaboration Meeting at Oak Ridge National Laboratory, I said one sentence.
+Bob Dalesio — co-creator of EPICS — wrote it on a slide.

+🕓
+*"Alone we go faster.
+But together we go further."*

+🕓
+I didn't invent that idea.
+Mike Thuot had it in Vancouver in 1989, over dinner.
+Andy Götz had it in Grenoble in 1999, with five colleagues and a blank sheet.
+Jean-Michel Chaize summed it up in one word in 2007.

+🕓
+I just said it out loud, in a room, at the right moment.
+That's what bees do.

 ---